defenseunicorns/uds-common/docs/uds-package-practices.md

 A UDS Package will also have testing and quality checks to ensure that updates / changes to them result in minimal churn.
 Packages:

 - **Must** implement Journey Testing to cover the basic user flows and features of the application, especially where an application interacts with an external service / interface.
+This can by something like Playwright / [Cypress](https://github.com/defenseunicorns/uds-identity-config/tree/main/src/test/cypress) tests for services with a Web UI or something like [Jest](https://github.com/defenseunicorns/uds-package-gitlab-runner/tree/main/test) tests for headless services.

 - **Must** implement Upgrade Testing to ensure that the current development package works when deployed over the previously released one.